 What are the different types of POA forms available in Ohio?

-The types of POA forms in Ohio include General Power of Attorney (GPOA), Durable Power of Attorney (DPOA), Limited Power of Attorney (LPOA), and Medical Power of Attorney (MPOA).
+Ohio has three types of POA forms: general Power of Attorney (GPOA), Durable Power of Attorney (DPOA), Limited Power of Attorney (LPOA), and Medical Power of Attorney (MPOA).

 Does the POA remain valid if the principal becomes incapacitated?